EI2KC QSL policy

 NEED A SKED?: I am available for a sked if you need one.
 I'd be glad to help with any request, whether it be CW, SSB, RTTY, PSK.
 Just drop me an email at email@example.com and we will make a sked.
 See you on the bands!

 ANTENNAS: The antenna array at my QTH is restricted due to the fact that my garden is just over 10m long and about 7m wide.
 Plus there is an extension which takes up a good portion of that space!
 For the low bands, I have nested inverted Vs for 30 metres, 40 metres and 80 metres.
 The 80 metre dipole is dog-legged to fit around the garden and is only 30ft at the apex.
 My main HF antenna for the first two years of operation was a 6-band Butternut vertical for 80m, 40m, 20m, 17m, 15m, 12m and 10m and I also have an Antron 99 which I use for 15m, 12m and 10m also.

-NEW: I have just installed (September 2012) a secondhand hexbeam antenna covering the five bands from 20m through 10m.
+HEXBEAM:In September 2012 I installed a secondhand hexbeam antenna covering the five bands from 20m through 10m.
 It replaced an old Cushcraft MA5M minibeam which had performed wonderfully for me but which had limited gain.
-There is no rotator on the hexbeam just yet - my previous rotator broke, so I am using the Armstrong method right now HI HI!
 I hope to enjoy working you with the hexbeam, which is only 10 metres off the ground.
 So far it has performed brilliantly, and my current total number of DXCC worked is 294.